anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 ![Lockdown Stringecy vs Case Change](/static/images/stringency-vs-change.png)

-If Covidian lockdown dogma were correct, we would expect to see an obvious downward-sloping scatter plot indicating that more stringent lockdowns prevent more cases.
-No such trend exists in the chart.
-And to point out the obvious lack of correlation in either of the above charts will have you anathematized by the Church of St. Fauci.
+If Covidian lockdown dogma were true, this plot would unambiguosuly slope downwards indicating that stringent lockdowns are more effective at preventing cases.
+No such trend exists, and to point out the obvious lack of correlation in either of the above charts will have you anathematized by the Church of St. Fauci.
 "They didn't have a *real* lockdown!" they'll yell.
 Sound familiar?

 ### The costs of locking down